MozeBaltyk/Rkub/README.md

 1. Preparation steps:

-    * Clone this project on local machine which have an internet access.
+    * Clone the main branch of this project to a machine with an internet access:
+      `git clone -b main https://github.com/MozeBaltyk/Rkub.git`

     * Execute `make prerequis` to install all prerequisites defined in meta directory.